nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	git config --global user.name "$YOUR_NAME"

 You can also use the [GitHub Desktop](https://desktop.github.com) app to manage your repositories, since it will make it easier to check diffs or browse through repo history.

-### Optional: set up bash completion

-I like to be able to tab-complete my branch names when doing `git checkout`.
-The easiest way I found to do this is to install Homebrew's git instead of the default macOS one, as well as the bash completion package:

-	brew install git bash-completion

-Then add a line like this to your `~/.bash_profile`:

-	[ -f /usr/local/etc/bash_completion ] && . /usr/local/etc/bash_completion

 ## Appendix 1: Postgres and PostGIS
 We occasionally make maps and analyze geographic information, so that requires some specialized tools.
 This appendix will show you how to install the Postgres database server and the PostGIS geography stack &mdash; which includes several pieces of software for reading and manipulating geographic data.